sagemath/trac_to_gh/Issue 6666.md

 # Issue 6666: [with patch] implement analytic modular symbols algorithm and cusp transformation matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6666

 Original creator: was